 The obligation to protect means that States Parties must effectively prevent the infringements of economic, social and cultural rights in the context of business activities, both domestically and, to the extent compatible with international law, extraterritorially.
 The obligation to protect requires States Parties to adopt legislative, administrative, educational, as well as other appropriate measures, to ensure effective protection against Covenant rights violations linked to business activities.
 This obligation also requires States Parties to ensure that businesses exercise due diligence in order not to impede the enjoyment of the Covenant rights of those who depend on their business activities or who may be negatively affected by them.
 As part of this obligation to protect, States Parties must also provide victims of such business abuses with equal and effective access to remedies.

 The obligation to protect entails a positive duty to establish clear human rights standards for business actors and regulate relevant activities by adopting legislative and other measures.
 To this end, States Parties should adopt a legal framework requiring business entities to exercise human rights due diligence in order to identify, prevent, mitigate, as well as to account for the negative impacts caused by their decisions and operations on the enjoyment of Covenant rights.
-In addition, States Parties should also require businesses, if needed, to adopt human rights based codes of conduct for their management and employees;p impose criminal and administrative sanctions and penalties for violations by business of the Covenant rights; enable civil suits by victims of rights violations against perpetrators; revoke business licenses and subsidies, if and to the extent necessary, from repeat offenders; and revise relevant tax codes to deny business exemptions in case of human rights violations and to align business incentives with human rights responsibilities.
+In addition, States Parties should also require businesses, if needed, to adopt human rights based codes of conduct for their management and employees; to develop comprehensive and robust anti-bribery policies that apply to the full scope of business relationships (e.g. subsidiaries, joint ventures and consortia, agents and other intermediaries, contractors and suppliers, etc.), impose criminal and administrative sanctions and penalties for violations by business of the Covenant rights; enable civil suits by victims of rights violations against perpetrators; revoke business licenses and subsidies, if and to the extent necessary, from repeat offenders; and revise relevant tax codes to deny business exemptions in case of human rights violations and to align business incentives with human rights responsibilities.
+State Parties must deny the tax deductibility of bribes; likewise, the use of facilitating payments must be banned.
 The obligation to protect also requires States Parties to monitor the impacts of business activities on the enjoyment of economic, social and cultural rights, to regularly review the adequacy of laws and identify and address compliance and information gaps and emerging problems.

 This obligation to protect at times necessitates more direct regulation and intervention.
 States Parties should consider measures such as, for instance: restricting marketing and advertising of certain goods and services in order to protect public health or to combat stereotyping and discrimination; exercising rent control in the private housing market to as required for the protection of everyone’s right to adequate housing; establishing minimum wage and fair remuneration practices to ensure adequate working conditions; and regulating other business activities concerning the Covenant rights to education, employment, and reproductive health, in order to effectively combat gender discrimination.